-- 67. Financing costs are the element of the budget which an authority is committed to, even before they have run a single service or incurred any other costs as they reflect the current costs of previous/planned capital financing decisions. - 68.
-In Hasting's case the ratio of financing costs in 2023/24 represents, 27%, of the Net Revenue Stream which leaves 73% of the revenue stream for all the other

-- services to be provided.
-The higher the percentage, therefore, the less is left for running services. - 69.
-If the Net Revenue Stream is reducing, as funding sources are reduced over time, then even though financing costs may be fixed through fixed-term loans and interest rate certainty, the ratio will potentially continue to climb leaving less available for front-line services and placing further pressures on budget positions (increases to 40% by 2025/26). - 70.
+- 55. Financing costs are the element of the budget which an authority is committed to, even before they have run a single service or incurred any other costs as they reflect the current costs of previous/planned capital financing decisions. - 56.
+In Hasting's case the ratio of financing costs in 2024/25 represents, 11%, of the Net Revenue Stream which leaves 89% of the revenue stream for all the other services to be provided.
+The higher the percentage, therefore, the less is left for running services. - 57.
+If the Net Revenue Stream is reducing, as funding sources are reduced over time, then even though financing costs may be fixed through fixed-term loans and interest rate certainty, the ratio will potentially continue to climb leaving less available for front-line services and placing further pressures on budget positions. - 58.
 However, the income the Council receives from rents and fees and charges decreases the net expenditure of the Council.
-The calculation of debt charges to "the amount to be met from Grant and Collection Fund" as a proxy for the "Net Revenue Stream" therefore has to be treated with considerable caution. - 71.
+The calculation of debt charges to "the amount to be met from Grant and Collection Fund" as a proxy for the "Net Revenue Stream" therefore has to be treated with considerable caution. - 59.
 This leads back then to local decision making and the need/objectives behind capital investment.
 Business cases must identify ongoing revenue implications and hence affordability.
 The Treasury Management Strategy includes a prudential indicator that identifies the ratio of financing costs to Net Revenue Stream.
 This is a further way of ensuring that affordability, prudence and sustainability considerations are kept to the fore in treasury reporting.